charanpald/APGL/README.rst

 Changelog
 ---------
+Changes in version 0.8:

+* Added CsArrayGraph which is based on sppy
+* General tidy up: removed feature extraction and prediction code which is now at https://github.com/charanpald/sandbox
+* Several bug fixes and optimisations

 Changes in version 0.7.3:

 * DictGraph - toSparseGraph, added depth and breadth first search, degree sequence, num directed edges, dijkstra's algorithm, adjacency list, and find all distances.